-The amazing health benefits of a 30-minute walk Posted on May 14, 2020 (May 14, 2020) by Patrick It is no secret that walking is good for us.
+The amazing health benefits of a 30-minute walk Posted on May 14, 2020 (May 14, 2020) by Caitlin Marsh It is no secret that walking is good for us.
 Right now, millions of us have been getting used to a simple 30-minute walk as part of our daily routine.
 While other forms of exercise are now slowly being relaxed under lockdown, the many benefits of going for a solo lap around the block should not be overlooked.
 At Platinum Skies, we encourage our homeowners to enjoy the sunshine in a socially distanced manner in our communal gardens.
 A brisk walk in the spring sunshine can help to clear your mind, stretch your legs and even help you to discover some beauty spots that our close to our retirement locations that you’ve previously ignored.
 Here are a handful of other brilliant benefits to taking advantage of a daily, half an hour walk….
 It is a great way to get your vitamin D hit “Walking has the simple benefit of getting you out of the house and into the fresh air and sunshine, where you can soak up beneficial vitamin D,” says Elliott Upton, personal trainer at Up Fitness.
 Often called the ‘sunshine vitamin’, vitamin D is produced in your skin in response to sunlight and plays an important role in supporting the immune system, reducing depression and aiding the normal development of bones and teeth.
 “Moving your body and getting a change of scenery from your place of residence, where you may be spending the other 23 and a half hours of the day, is a great way to break up your schedule too,” he adds.
 It can control blood pressure View this post on Instagram High tide, hump day at Fistral ? . #hightide #hightides #seaview #oceanview #oceanviews #fistral #fistralbeach #newquay #lovenewquay #newquaycornwall #newquaylife #newquaybeach #beachlife #beachview #beachviews #cornwalllife #cornishlife #bythesea #seaside #cornwallcoast #cornishcoast #cornwall #ilovecornwall #lovewhereyoulive #myhappyplace A post shared by Gemma Taylor (@gemmaltaylor) on May 6, 2020 at 9:54am PDT Studies have found that exercise can be a useful tool in reducing and controlling blood pressure.
 “Regularly exercising makes your heart stronger,” says Brendan Street, head of emotional wellbeing at Nuffield Health.
 “A strong heart can pump more blood with less effort, and if your heart can pump more efficiently, the force on your arteries decreases.”
 This, in turn, lowers your blood pressure.
 If you fancy upping the heart healthy benefits, make sure to pick a local route that involves lots of steep inclines such as stairs and hills, so you can really feel the burn.
 It is low impact View this post on Instagram Yesterdays sky was an unreal shade of blue ♡ #lockdown2020 #stayhome #april2020 #dailywalk #trees #nature #naturelover #blackbatphotography #beautiful #blueskies #sunshine #love #postivevibes #mentalhealth #blossom #sunbeams #followme #likeforlikes #instadaily #picoftheday A post shared by Lisa Brosnan (@blackbatphotography) on Apr 16, 2020 at 8:22am PDT With so many live Instagram workouts now taking place across the day, it can be tempting to fill your time with back-to-back HIIT sessions at home.
 But not allowing yourself proper recovery time means you may see sub-optimal gains, and lack of proper rest can also impact your immune system, your susceptibility to illness, your mood and your sleep too.
 Thanks to it’s gentle, low-impact nature, walking is a great recovery tool for rest days, allowing your body to repair muscle tissue and become more resilient for future exercise.
 It can keep weight down “Walking is an excellent way to help manage your weight and body fat levels, especially during lockdown when many people will be sedentary for long periods – whether that’s being stuck at home on the sofa in front of the TV or working on a computer,” says Upton.
 In particular, he notes that it is a great way to increase your daily energy expenditure.
 “Walking falls into the category of NEAT (non-exercise activity thermogenesis) – daily activities including walking the dog, gardening, playing with the children, doing household chores and DIY that all add to your overall daily calorie burn.”
 It can help with anxiety View this post on Instagram As I take my daily walk i start to notice the bird song.
 I then see some wildflowers and blossom that wasn’t there the day before.
 Lockdown can be stressful, remote working hard, anxiety can creep up on us.
 Take small moments for yourself, breathe in the fresh air and just be. #wellness #wellbeing #events #eventprofs #taketimeforyourself #nature #selfcare #unusualtimes #thegreatoutdoors A post shared by See Events – Team building (@see.events) on Apr 15, 2020 at 3:42am PDT As well as the physical benefits of moving your body, it can boost wellbeing too.
 “Low-intensity aerobic exercises, such as walking or yoga for 30 to 35 minutes, three to five days a week over 10 to 12 weeks have been shown to deliver powerful stress relief,” says Street.
 “Studies show there is a strong link between exercise and improved mood, and research also shows that exercise has a positive effect on symptoms of anxiety and depression – in particular aerobic exercises, like running and cycling, but also activities like walking, and gardening.”
 Anyone can do it I’m Captain Tom Moore, war veteran, 99 years of age (soon to be 100) and I’m walking for the NHS to raise money for our heroes.https://t.co/M1dkvoV3kE— Captain Tom Moore (@captaintommoore) April 10, 2020 Perhaps the most amazing thing about walking is that pretty much anyone able-bodied can do it.
 It is gentle, low-cost and is suitable for all fitness levels.
 Plus, it is the recommended form of exercise for lots of countries at the moment, so you can soak up the brilliant benefits while also keeping your community safe at the same time.